 Structure and Form

-The poem is set out in two stanzas and follows an innovative technique devised by Hopkins himself, known as ‘sprung rhythm’, a form of meter he derived from the rhythms heard in everyday speech and songs.
-In sprung rhythm the stress is usually on the first syllable and several unstressed syllables could follow.
-He also makes extensive use of internal rhyme and compound adjectives which lend the poem a certain urgency which effectively convey his sadness and shock that his beloved trees have been chopped down.
+‘Binsey Poplars’ is set out in two stanzas and follows an innovative technique devised by Hopkins himself, known as ‘sprung rhythm’, a form of meter he derived from the rhythms heard in everyday speech and songs.
+In sprung rhythm, the stress is usually on the first syllable and several unstressed syllables could follow.
+He also makes extensive use of internal rhyme and compound adjectives which lend the poem a certain urgency that effectively conveys his sadness and shock that his beloved trees have been chopped down.